 Now a blackbird is protesting loud and fierce, chasing a rook.
 Probably it tried to disturb the blackbird’s nest.
 The lane below is a very old Roman road, a path gradually hollowed out during centuries, by the trafficking of travelers on foot, villagers, Roman legions, carts and herds of sheep or cows.
 The hedges along the lanes here are welcome habitats for birds too, apart from insects and small animals finding refuge in them.

-The view from where I sit now is magnificent.
-The picture shows the garden in Febr.
+The summer-view from where I sit now is magnificent.
+Different from this winter-picture showing the garden in Febr.
 2016.
-I’ve enjoyed that view much for 1 year, after which I moved on to Devon.
+I’ve enjoyed that view much for 1 year.

 Copyright @2012 tHEARTofCARE